ethereum-optimism/optimism/.gitbook/contents/developer/boba-basics/basic-ops.md

   //prints: Current gas price: 10000000000
 ```

-Typical values are 3 to 10 Gwei.

 <figure><img src="../../../assets/estimate the cost of a contract call.png" alt=""><figcaption></figcaption></figure>

-Like on mainchain, the cost of a L2 transaction is the product of the current gas price and the 'complexity' of the contract call, with some calls being much more expensive than others.
+Like on Mainnet, the cost of a L2 transaction is the product of the current gas price and the 'complexity' of the contract call, with some calls being much more expensive than others.
 The contract call complexity is quantified via the `gas`.
-For example, the cost of an approval on L2 is about 0.0004 ETH, or about $1.70 (Oct.
-2021):

 ```javascript
   const L2ERC20Contract = new ethers.Contract(